denislupookov/altersend/README.md

 ## About

-AlterSend is a free, open-source app for sending files directly between your devices — no cloud, no uploads, no size limits.
-Files transfer peer-to-peer and are end-to-end encrypted; nothing is ever stored on a server.
+AlterSend is a free, open-source app for sending files directly between your devices, with no cloud storage and no uploads.
+Files transfer P2P with no size limit and are end-to-end encrypted.

-Why use WeTransfer, Dropbox, or Google Drive when you can send files directly — instantly, privately, with no upload costs and no limits?
+Why use WeTransfer, Dropbox, or Google Drive when you can send files straight to the recipient, instantly and privately, with no upload step?

 ## Features